ultrahorizon/UH-VPN-Docs/source/setup-guides/index.rst

 ~~~~~~~~~~~~

 This chapter of the documentation site contains step by step instructions on how to set up UH VPN on a particular
 platform.
-The guides featured here cater for both cloud platforms and on-premise hardware and can be adapted
+The guides featured here are designed for cloud platforms and on-premise hardware and can be adapted
-to suit a particular need.
+to suit any particular need.

 If more information about a particular feature is required whilst reading the setup guides, the extensive
-documentation featured on this site details all aspects of UH VPN to cater for advanced users.
+documentation on this site details all aspects of UH VPN to cater for more advanced use cases.

 .. toctree::
     Digital Ocean (Very Easy) <../simple-setup>